Singapore Fund Management Company Setup Guide

 13R, 13X, and 13CA Schemes for Singapore Fund Management Companies

-Under these schemes, specified income from designated investments are exempted from tax.
-The FMCs taking benefit from these schemes have to file annual tax returns to IRAS and annual declarations to the MAS.
+Under these schemes, specified income from designated investments is exempted from tax.
+The FMCs taking benefit from these schemes has to file annual tax returns to IRAS and annual declarations to the MAS.

 Generally, specified income includes most trading gains and remittances of income into Singapore.
 Particularly, the designated investments under these schemes cover: